Loading Events

 Jewlya Lynn, Ph.D., PolicySolve; and Julia Coffman, M.S., Center for Evaluation Innovation

 Philanthropy is already convinced of the need to focus on systems change as a way to build and sustain impact for the long term.
-But what the sector often fails to recognize is that there are different mental models for how we go about changing those systems.
+But the sector often fails to recognize that there are different mental models for how we go about changing those systems.
 Sometimes these approaches can compete with or impede one another — ultimately slowing and limiting our impact.

 In this article, authors Jewlya Lynn and Julia Coffman describe two mental models for systems change: systems dynamics and systems emergence.